EMPAT94/empat94.github.io/src/posts/wireless-adb.md

 ---
 date: "2020-09-16T00:00:00Z"
 title: Wireless adb
+updated: "Fri Feb 28 10:00:49 EST 2025"
 ---

 ## How to use adb wirelessly

+### Option 1

+1. Enable Wireless Debugging in Developer Options
+2. In the Wireless Debugging menu, open "Pair device with pairing code"
+3. On host machine, enter `adb pair address:port code` from the popup menu
+4. Done!

+### Option 2

 1. Connect your system to the phone via adb using cable (how-to below)
 2. Enter the following in shell `adb tcpip 5555`
 3. Your adb server should restart; now type the following `adb connect <phone-ip>:5555` where phone-ip is the wireless internet address of your phone
 4. Enter `adb devices` again, it should show your phone's ip
 5. Remove cable.
 Done!

-*Wireless adb will work until you reboot the phone*
+_Wireless adb will work until you reboot the phone_

-*Your phone and laptop/pc should be on the same network*
+_Your phone and laptop/pc should be on the same network_

 ## How to connect laptop/pc to phone with adb